-Baked tomatoes make a great side dish or main, stuffed with goat cheese and topped with homemade garlic and herb bread crumbs.
+Lovely baked tomatoes stuffed with goat cheese and topped with homemade garlic and herb bread crumbs.
+Makes a great side dish for any meal.

-These Baked Tomatoes with Goat Cheese are a delicious way to enjoy beautiful Summer tomatoes.
+These baked tomatoes stuffed with goat cheese are a delicious way to enjoy beautiful Summer tomatoes.
 And while you may look at these and think “side dish”, I would also make a case for these as the star of your meal.

 Every part of this simple dish is made to deliver maximum flavour; from the homemade bread crumbs that start with Italian bread and dried herbs, to the creamy and tangy goat cheese, to the buttery garlic, Parmesan and herb flavoured crumb topping and finally, to the beautiful Summer tomatoes.